Skip to content

 1. Create a new file named psm_grasp.py in the ~/ros2_ws/src/ros2_course/ros2_course folder.
 Add the new entry point to the setup.py, as usually.

-2. Check the topics and nodes of the simulator using the commands learned earlier (rostopic list, rosrun rqt_graph rqt_graph, etc.).
+2. Check the topics and nodes of the simulator using the commands learned earlier (ros2 topic list, ros2 topic echo, ros2 run rqt_gui rqt_gui, etc.).
 PSM1 publishes the pose of the TCP and the angle of the jaws into the topics below.
 Subscribe to these topic in psm_grasp.py and store the current values into variables.

 /PSM1/measured_cp